 Layer, Decorate, and Serve

-- Use your two half-circles of cake to make the bottom cake layer (fill in with scraps if needed to make a level surface).
-Fill your cake layers with a layer of fudgy chocolate ganache filling and a layer of peanut butter buttercream (watch the recipe video), then frost with peanut butter buttercream.
+- Fill your cake layers with a layer of prepared and cooled fudgy chocolate ganache filling and a layer of peanut butter buttercream (watch me layer it in the recipe video), then frost with more peanut butter buttercream.
 An offset icing spatula (I use the small and medium-size on all my cakes) helps with this.
 I recommend frosting a thin crumb coat of buttercream on the outside of the cake which will catch all the crumby edges, then allow it to set up in the freezer for about 10 minutes until the buttercream is firm.
-Read more in my article: How to Bake and Layer Cakes Like a Pro: 5 Easy Steps.
-The Remaining cake scraps can be used for cake truffles if desired.
+The remaining cake scraps can be used for cake truffles if desired.
+Heat the remaining ganache in the microwave until melted and drizzle down the sides of the cake, if desired.

-- You can let the cake set up in the fridge, but remove it from the fridge 2-3 hours before serving so it can come back to room temperature (avoid warm temperatures).
+- Allow the completed cake to set up in the fridge, but remove it from the fridge 2-3 hours before serving so it can come back to room temperature.
 This cake has the best texture at room temperature.
 Enjoy!

 3 tsp= 1 Tbsp

 - Read my article Instant Clearjel: a Magical Little-Known Bakery Ingredient to see why I think this ingredient is worth having in your pantry.
 Instant Clearjel must always be whisked thoroughly with other dry ingredients before being added to wet ingredients to avoid clumping.
-I have tested this recipe with the following Instant Clearjel brands: Hoosier Hill Farm, Prepared Pantry, and Ingredion (Make sure what you purchase is labeled as “Instant.”
+(Make sure what you purchase is labeled as "Instant."
 Cooktype Clearjel is a different product that does not work the same in cakes).
+Instant pudding mix contains instant clearjel (modified cornstarch) as the second ingredient, which is why it works similarly.

 - I prefer to stock up on overly ripe bananas by freezing them once they turn a dark brown/black.
 Simply freeze the bananas in their peel in freezer bags, then thaw under hot water as described in step 1.
 If using overly ripe fresh bananas instead of frozen, it is unlikely that you will need to strain them or have any "banana juice."
 I recommend going by the listed number of bananas instead of the measured quantity, as the weight will differ with fresh bananas.
 With fresh bananas, you can use just water instead of banana juice/water.